Magento 2 Web Analytics: Select the Right Tracking Stack

 If you want to see the full picture from the first visit to purchase and know exactly how to adjust your pages or funnel, you need a carefully planned set of tools for tracking and researching user behavior.

-In this article, we explain what types of tracking and analysis exist, how different services compare, how to combine them effectively, and where to start if you are just getting started.
+You'll learn what tracking and analysis types exist, how the main services compare, and how to combine them into a working stack, even if you're just starting out.
 All recommendations are based on our hands-on work with the platform and real client cases and reflect Magento 2 analytics best practices.

 Table of Contents